-When someone says, “average”, they are usually referring to the mean, which is a way of summarizing all information in a distribution.
+When someone says “average,” they are usually referring to the mean, which is a way of summarizing all information in a distribution.
 The mean takes into account all the values in the dataset, and it gives us an idea of what a typical value is.
-It’s a good measure to use when we want to get a quick summary of the data.
+It’s a good measure to use when we want to get a quick data summary.

 The mean is the best prediction for a randomly selected value in a distribution because it represents the average or typical value in the data.
 When we randomly select a value from the data, we are more likely to get a value that is close to the mean than a value that is far from the mean.

 - For example, let’s say we have a dataset of test scores.
 If the mean score is 80, then we would expect most of the students to have scores around 80.
 If we randomly select a score from the data, it’s more likely that we would get a score close to 80 than a score that is much higher or much lower than 80.
 This is because the mean represents the typical score in the dataset.

 It’s important to keep in mind that extreme values in the data can skew the mean, making it less representative of the data as a whole.
 In such cases, the median may be a better measure of central tendency.
 However, in general, the mean is a good measure to use when we want to get a quick summary of the data or make predictions based on the data.